 If equipped, the loading ramps are located on the rear of the trailer.
-The ramps pivot to the ground and can be moved from side to side (not applicable with Hyd. or Air ramps) to fit the width of the equipment you are loading.
+The ramps pivot to the ground and can be moved from side to side to fit the width of the equipment you are loading.
 The ramps should be returned to the upright position before transporting.

 Each model has a different method for holding the ramps in an upright/transport position.
-With Upright ramps, remove the locking mechanism to lower the ramp and after ramp is in the raised position reattach locking mechanism.
+Upright ramps, remove the locking mechanism to lower the ramp and after ramp is in the raised position reattach locking mechanism.
+Ramps are typically equipped with spring assit.
 Upright ramps maybe run by hydraulics or air.
-On Fold- Up, the ramps have spring-assist and when in transport position will rest upon the beavertail.